Approximating Competitive Equilibrium by Nash Welfare: Introduction

 Theorem~\ref{thm::main-result} already shows that in Fisher markets with non-satiable generalized network utilities, Nash welfare maximizing allocations give a good approximation to utilities at competitive equilibrium.
 However, satiable generalized network utilities may not satisfy the stronger $\Sigma$-Gale-substitutes property required in Theorem~\ref{thm::main-result}.
 Example~\ref{exp:leontief-free-satiated} shows that the theorem does not hold if only assuming the Gale substitutes property.
-For satiable utility functions, it is natural to look at \emph{thrifty (strong) equilibria}, which are guaranteed to exist~\cite{garg2022approximating}.
+For satiable utility functions, it is natural to look at \emph{thrifty (strong) equilibria}, a strengthening of CE, which are also guaranteed to exist, see, e.g.,~\cite{garg2022approximating}.
 In such equilibria, each agent receives an optimal bundle at the cheapest possible price (see Definition~\ref{def::thrifty-market-equilibrium}).
 An appealing property of this concept is that thrifty equilibria are Pareto efficient, whereas this may not hold for (weak) competitive equilibrium.
 We also show that the statement of Theorem~\ref{thm::main-result} remains true for generalized network utilities and for thrifty equilibria. \begin{restatable}{theorem}{networkgalebound} Consider a Fisher market instance where all utility functions are generalized network utilities.
-Then, for any thrifty competitive equilibrium $(\mathbf{x}, \mathbf{p})$ and any Nash welfare maximizing allocation $\mathbf{y}$, $u_i(y_i) \geq \frac{1}{2} u_i(x_i)$ holds for every $i\in\agents$. \end{restatable}
+Then, for any thrifty competitive equilibrium $((\mx_i)_{i\in \agents}, \mathbf{p})$ and any Nash welfare maximizing allocation $(\my_i)_{i\in \agents}$, $u_i(\my_i) \geq \frac{1}{2} u_i(\mx_i)$ holds for every $i\in\agents$. \end{restatable}

-Finally, we note that the statement of Theorem~\ref{thm::main-result} does not hold for arbitrary concave utilities.
-In Example~\ref{example:non-gale}, we show that without the Gale-substitutes property, agents may get much higher utilities in CE than in the maximum Nash welfare allocations.

-\begin{Remark} We note that no polynomial time approximation scheme (PTAS) can exist that, for some $\varepsilon>0$, provides any agent at least $(1-\varepsilon)$ times their maximum CE utility.
+\begin{Remark} We note that no algorithm can guarantee agents at least $(1-\varepsilon)$ times their maximum CE utility for any $\varepsilon>0$.
 This is due to the fact that, as shown in Example~\ref{eg:1}, multiple thrifty equilibria may exist, each providing different utilities to the agents.
 The existence of an allocation that $\varepsilon$-approximates the best CE utility for each agent would, by compactness, imply the existence of an allocation where every agent achieves their best CE utility.
-However, this would contradict the fact that thrifty equilibria are Pareto efficient.
+However, this would contradict the fact that thrifty equilibria are Pareto efficient. \end{Remark}